mar10/pyftpsync/readme_pypi.rst

 Summary
 -------
-Synchronize directories using FTP(S) or file system access.
+Synchronize directories using FTP(S), SFTP, or file system access.

   * This is a command line tool...
   * ... and a library for use in your Python projects.